Governance

 • Ensure the business pays suppliers on time and in accordance with contractual terms.

-In 2023, Coillte developed divisional Procurement Strategies which set out the process for adopting these principles in the procurement process.
-This will ensure that both Coillte and its suppliers can work together to enhance the physical and social environment.
+Each Coillte division has developed its own procurement strategy which sets out the process for adopting these principles in the procurement process.
+This ensures that both Coillte and its suppliers can work together to enhance the physical and social environment.